pranitbauva1997/pranitbauva1997/README.md

 information to customers and wished that this would be taken cared of by someone else.
 I now help such companies to focus on building their core competitive advantage and outsource webhooks parts to Nirah.
+The long-term mission for Nirah is to make server-to-server communications better and would approach that mission one product at a time.

 I have built the <a href="https://docs.setu.co/data/bav/reverse-penny-drop/quickstart">
 Reverse Penny Drop</a> product for Setu which can fetch account number and